 Follow our guide to bedroom curtain ideas to choose the best curtains for your needs and style.
-Find more window treatments on our dedicated hub page, and discover more about designing your bedroom in our guide, too.
+Find more bedroom ideas on our dedicated feature, and discover more about designing your bedroom in our guide, too.

 1. Which is the best fabric for bedroom curtains?

 Fabric choice is key when looking for bedroom curtain ideas.
 Light and airy options look lovely and can provide privacy, but are not effective if you like to sleep in complete darkness, in which case bedroom blackout curtains might be a better choice.
 Heavier fabrics such as thick cottons, slubby linens and rich velvets, especially if lined with blackout fabric, will keep the light at bay as well as draughts.

 Check out our guide to the best blackout curtains for bedrooms.

 2. Ready-made or made-to-measure?

 Next up when researching bedroom curtain ideas: budget.
 You can buy curtains ready-made or made-to-measure.
 Ready-made tend to be cheaper, and you won't need to wait for them to be made, but it can be harder to find options to fit some windows, in which case you'll have to measure up for curtains (find out how to go about that in our guide).

 If you buy made-to-measure curtains you will get exactly what you want and while this tends to come at a premium, there are some great brands now offering the service for very reasonable prices online.
 We recommend requesting fabric samples first if you take this route.

 3. Which size curtains for your bedroom windows?